Incode-Technologies-Example-Repos/nodejs-samples/token-and-url-server/README.md

 # Example Token Server Using NodeJS

-There is one endpoint on this web server named `/startup`.
+## Endpoints

-The `/startup` endpoint will call Incode's `omni/start` API to create an Incode session which will include a token in the JSON response.
+- `/start`: Call Incode's `omni/start` API to create an Incode session which will include a token in the JSON response.
 This token can be shared with Incode SDK client apps to do token based initialization, which is a best practice.

+- `/onboarding-url`: Calls incodes `omni/start` and then with the token calls `0/omni/onboarding-url` to retrieve the unique onboarding-url for the newly created session.

 ## Prerequisites